*** Original Article ***

 Snapchat Got The Same “Sweetheart” Punishment As Facebook Did For Beacon

 The FTC warned Snapchat that violation of the agreement will result in a civil penalty of up to $16,000 for each offense.
-Snapchat has since fixed the alleged issues, reporting that “we continue to invest heavily in security and countermeasures to prevent abuse.”
+Snapchat has since made some upgrades, reporting: “we continue to invest heavily in security and countermeasures to prevent abuse.”

 FTC Unfair and Deceptive Marketing Lawyer

-The Consumer Financial Protection Bureau is ready to ease up on certain Gramm-Leach-Bliley online privacy rules for financial institutions that stop sharing customer data with third-party vendors.
+The Consumer Financial Protection Bureau is ready to ease up on certain Gramm-Leach-Bliley financial privacy rules for companies that don’t share customer data with third-party vendors.

-The current rule: financial institutions that share customer data with third-party vendors must send annual hard-copy mailers (via snail mail) explaining which third-party vendors partner with your financial institution.
-The mailer is also supposed to include information on how customers can opt-out of certain 3-party sharing relationships.
+The current rule: financial institutions that share customer data with third-party vendors must send annual hard-copy mailers (via snail mail) delineating with which third-party vendors you partner, and how.
+The mailer must also include information on how customers can opt-out of certain third-party sharing relationships.

 Of the proposal, CFPB director Richard Cordray said: